How to Choose a Backpacking Stove

 Wood is a free and abundant natural resource!
 It is not necessary to transport it since the supply is done directly in the place of the fire.
 The user is completely autonomous and does not load unnecessarily.

 The wood stove requires collecting kindling and maintaining the fire.
 Lighting takes practice, especially when the wood is wet.
-It is unusable in regions devoid of wood: glacial areas, deserts and high mountains.
+It is unusable in regions devoid of wood: glacial areas, deserts, and high mountains.
 With a wood stove, it is best to use an easily cleanable pot, because cooking with wood is messy: soot settles on the pan.

 Some models of stoves are equipped with a double wall to optimize heat transfer and therefore increase performance.
 Several models of wood stoves are compatible with other fuels.
 If the wood runs out, you can replace it with solid or liquid alcohol.
+The use of a wood stove requires attention.
+It should not be used in areas sensitive to the risk of fire.

 Advantages: